brunosiqp/TXT-to-SQL-IN-Formatter/README.md

 # txt-to-sql-in-formatter

-A lightweight utility that converts a plain text file containing one value per line into a single SQL-friendly `IN (...)` list.
+A lightweight utility that quickly transforms a plain text list into a SQL-ready `IN (...)` clause.
-Um utilitário simples que converte um arquivo TXT com um valor por linha em uma lista formatada para `IN (...)` em SQL.
+Um utilitário simples para transformar rapidamente listas em TXT em uma cláusula `IN (...)` pronta para uso em SQL.
-Un utilitaire léger qui convertit un fichier TXT contenant une valeur par ligne en une liste formatée pour `IN (...)` en SQL.
+Un utilitaire permettant de transformer rapidement une liste TXT en une clause SQL `IN (...)` prête à l’emploi.

 ---

 ## 🇺🇸 English

 ### Overview
-This tool reads a text file (`ids.txt`) containing one ID per line and generates another file (`in.txt`) with all values formatted inside a single SQL `IN` clause.
+This tool reads a text file (`ids.txt`) containing one value per line and converts it into a single `IN (...)` list ready to paste directly into an SQL query.

 ### Example